processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

----
-title: Top-Level Options
+# Top-Level Options
-toc: true
-menu: Top-Level Opts
-order: 80
----

 > This section describes top level options of ejabberd.
-If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](/archive/).
+If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).

 ## access\_rules

 *{AccessName: {allow|deny: ACLRules|ACLName}}*

-This option defines [Access Rules](/admin/configuration/basic/#access-rules).
+This option defines [Access Rules](basic.md#access-rules).
 Each access rule is assigned a name that can be referenced from other parts of the configuration file (mostly from *access* options of ejabberd modules).
-Each rule definition may contain arbitrary number of *allow* or *deny* sections, and each section may contain any number of ACL rules (see [acl](/admin/configuration/toplevel/#acl) option).
+Each rule definition may contain arbitrary number of *allow* or *deny* sections, and each section may contain any number of ACL rules (see [acl](#acl) option).
 There are no access rules defined by default.

 **Example**: